TomRob08/C-Coding-Minds/09 Arrays/Array.md

 __3.__ Write a program that will print the average of all numbers in the array.

-__4.__ Wrtie a program that will print how many odd and how many even numbers are in the array.
+__4.__ Write a program that will print how many odd and how many even numbers are in the array.

 __5.__ Write a program that will sort the array from least to greatest.
 Print the full array after it has been sorted.